trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Set of methods support by a resource.
-An ordinary web server supports the HEAD, GET and POST methods to retrieve static and dynamic content.
-Other (e.g. OPTIONS, TRACE) methods should not be supported on public web servers, as they increase the attack surface.
+An ordinary web server supports the `HEAD`, `GET` and `POST` methods to retrieve static and dynamic content.
+Other (e.g. `OPTIONS`, `TRACE`) methods should not be supported on public web servers, as they increase the attack surface.

 ###### Example